Close Banner

 All guests (even those staying off-site) can make Disney World dining reservations.
 Unlike some perks offered exclusively to those staying on-site at a Disney World hotel (such as the Early Theme Park Entry benefit), ADRs are available to all guests, regardless of where you're staying.

 Park admission is required for in-park dining.
-Just to be clear, you must have valid theme park admission and a Disney Park Pass reservation at the location of your meal.
-So, if you're dining at the Jungle Skipper Canteen, you'll need to have the proper tickets and park reservations to enter Magic Kingdom for the date of your meal.
-If you're park hopping for a late lunch or dinner, you'll just need to have entered your first Disney Park Pass reservation before heading to your second park, as long as the dining reservation is after 2 p.m.
+Just to be clear, you must have valid theme park admission (and a Disney Park Pass reservation for select ticket types) for the location of your meal.
+So, if you're dining at the Jungle Skipper Canteen, you'll need to have the proper tickets to enter Magic Kingdom for the date of your meal.

 You can make Disney World dining reservations for your trip starting 60 days in advance.
 (In the past, this window had been 180 days.)
 No matter what time of year you’ll be visiting, we recommend making reservations as close as you can to the magical 60-day mark.
 For guests staying at a Walt Disney World Resort hotel (including Shades of Green), you’ll have 60 days in advance of your check-in day ... plus, you can make dining reservations for your entire stay, up to 10 days.
 This is quite an advantage if dining is a priority, especially during the busiest times, so you'll want to make sure you book your Disney World hotel room before the dining reservation window opens for your trip.
 Then you can book all of your days at once (Hop Tip: Start with the most in-demand restaurants on your list first when reserving).